 Do I need to provide a script?

-We offer script writing service as part of pre-production for clients who need additional help, but as we are not experts in your business the process can sometimes be time-consuming and therefore expensive.
+We offer script writing service as part of video pre-production for clients who need additional help, but as we are not experts in your business, the process can sometimes be time-consuming and therefore expensive.
 The best course of action to minimize additional expenses and maximize the quality of the video is to provide a rough script or outline for the video.
 Having a rough script allows us to provide script consultation and formatting, which not only saves our clients money but also means you are in charge of the marketing message you want to send to your potential customers.
-Our company’s president is a screenwriter, however, so for clients that do not mind an additional cost to have someone else tackle the writing work, we are happy to help.
+Our company’s president is a screenwriter, so for clients who do not mind an additional cost to have someone else tackle the writing work, we are happy to help.

 Do I get to make edits?
 How many?

 We are a customer-service oriented business and have never had issues with making sure our clients are happy with the final edit.
-We try to streamline the process by asking clients to submit a list of desired changes after the rough draft, then we send a revised draft, after which usually one more round of revisions is enough to complete the video.
+We try to streamline the media production process by asking clients to submit a list of desired changes after the rough draft, then we send a revised draft, after which usually one more round of revisions is enough to complete the video.
 Even so, we have never charged a client additional money for revisions that are part of the normal post-production process.
-Our goal is to make sure our clients are happy with the video they commissioned.
+Our goal is to make sure our clients are happy with the commercial, corporate, product, or training video they commissioned.
 We have an editor on staff whose job is to work with our clients in creating polished edits.

 Are there any hidden fees?

 There are no hidden fees.
 When we submit a quote to a client, we detail all of the services included in the quote.
 From that “jumping off point,” we fine-tune the quote to meet the exact specifications of the project.
-Once that final bid is accepted, the cost of the video is set and additional fees are charged only for additional services added outside of the scope of the project.
+Once that final bid is accepted, the cost of the video is set and additional fees are charged only for additional services added outside of the scope of the video production project.
 We pride ourselves on having clear, transparent business practices so that clients can budget accordingly and know how much the video project costs upfront.

 How does payment work?

 We require a 50% deposit upfront and 50% pay at the conclusion of the project, after the final master of the video has been delivered.
-The initial deposit pays our hard costs for securing a videographer, pre-production planning, and all of the other costs that go into production and post-production.
+The initial deposit pays our hard costs for securing a videographer, pre-production planning, and all of the other costs that go into video production and post-production.

 How much does it cost?

 We have packages ranging from $850 to $5,000, depending on the scope of the project and the client’s needs.
 Basic packages are usually for one minute video productions with minimal production requirements and a single videographer, while more advanced packages involve several crew members, script development, longer shoots, motion graphics, and extensive editing.
+If you price around, you’ll find that these are very reasonable charges for a Los Angeles-quality video production company that delivers the level of quality we do.

 What about travel costs?